ComputationalRadiationPhysics/picongpu/docs/source/usage/metadata.rst

 ^^^^^^^^^^^^^^^^

-The main customisation point for adding and adjusting the output related to some `typename TObject`, say a Laser or the `Simulation` object itself, is providing a specialisation for
+The main customisation point for adding and adjusting the output related to some `typename TObject`, say a Laser or the `Simulation` object itself, is providing a specialisation for `picongpu::traits::GetMetadata` defaulting to

 .. literalinclude:: ../../../include/picongpu/metadata.hpp
    :language: C++